ErickSumargo/Drivety/README.md

 ### Problem:<br/>
 Some new cars have already been installed with seatbelt reminder detector, but the older one majorly hasn't.

-Drivety will act as that reminder but with more informative interface to increase awareness of some ignorant passengers while their safety is at risk than emitted **“Beep”** boring notification sound.
+Drivety will act as that reminder but with more informative interface to increase awareness of some ignorant passengers while their safety is at risk rather than emitted **“Beep”** boring notification sound like in some common cars.
 <br/>
 <br/>
 **Android Things:**